alberand/Blog/content/setup_zephyr_for_stm32.md

 ```

 Then copy source code of provided blinky example.
 Go back to the `zephyr`
-folder and then take `samples/basic/blinky/src/main.c` and copy it `main.c`.
+folder and then take `samples/basic/blinky/src/main.c` and copy `main.c`.

 Now connect your board and run `ninja flash`.
 It should compile and upload
-application and built-in LED will start blinking.
+application, built-in LED will start blinking.

 <div class="wide-boi" >
     <img id="gifka" alt="Zephyr RTOS blinky app" src="{static}/images/stm32-zephyr.gif">